benjaminboruff/wireloading/README.md

 records are found.
 I've tried other `wire:loading` directives, but none but the `class` modifier seem to trigger this behavior.

-I think Caleb also ran into this issue in hte *Basic Search* video about time marker *9:48* when he says "Oh, I have some loopty-dupe thing going on".
+I think Caleb also ran into this issue in the *Basic Search* video about time marker *9:48* when he says "Oh, I have some loopty-dupe thing going on".
 If you look in the bottom left corner of his screen you will see the "Waiting for surge.test..." messages flashing in the browser.
 That's when I think he hit the problem.
 I think